Contents

 How to find a video game studio in Vietnam

-Business matchmaking services are platforms that connect businesses with potential partners, customers, or investors.
-These services often specialise in specific industries or regions, allowing businesses to find the most relevant connections.
 Matchmaking services can be particularly valuable for small and medium-sized enterprises (SMEs) that may lack the resources or networks to find suitable partners on their own.

-By leveraging matchmaking services, businesses can expand their networks, discover new opportunities, and potentially form strategic alliances.
-These services can also help businesses to enter new markets, find suppliers or distributors, and secure funding.
 Matchmaking events, such as trade shows and conferences, are often organised by matchmaking services to facilitate face-to-face interactions between businesses.

 Opening a video games studio in Vietnam

-Wholly foreign-owned businesses in Vietnam
+Wholly foreign-owned studios

-Joint venture businesses in Vietnam
+Joint venture studios

-Visas for foreign video game studio proprietors in Vietnam
+Visas for foreign game developers

 Foreign business persons who establish a video game studio in Vietnam are likely to qualify for an investor visa.
-The length and cost of an investor visa will depend on the value of the investment.
-There are four categories of investor visas.
-They are:

 Vietnam investor visas

-Investor visas in Vietnam 2023
+Investor visas in Vietnam 2026

-Code | Description | Length |
+| Code | Description | Length |

-DT1 | Investments over VND 100 billion (US$4.15 million), or for investment into ‘prioritised’ sectors, professions, or areas of Vietnam. | 5 years |
+| DT1 | Investments over VND 100 billion (US$4.15 million), or for investment into ‘prioritised’ sectors, professions, or areas of Vietnam. | 5 years |

-DT2 | Investments between VND 50 billion (US$2.07 million) and VND 100 billion (US$4.15 million), or for investment into ‘prioritized’ sectors, professions, or areas of Vietnam. | 5 years |
+| DT2 | Investments between VND 50 billion (US$2.07 million) and VND 100 billion (US$4.15 million), or for investment into ‘prioritised’ sectors, professions, or areas of Vietnam. | 5 years |

-DT3 | Investor visa: issued for investors with total investment capital between VND 3 billion (US$125,000) and VND 59 billion (US$2.07 million). | 3 years |
+| DT3 | Investor visa: issued for investors with total investment capital between VND 3 billion (US$125,000) and VND 59 billion (US$2.07 million). | 3 years |

-DT4 | Investor visa: issued for investors with total investment capital less than VND 3 billion (US$125,000). | 12 months |
+| DT4 | Investor visa: issued for investors with total investment capital less than VND 3 billion (US$125,000). | 12 months |

 Choosing a location for a video game studio in Vietnam

-Choosing the right location for a video game studio can be the difference between success and failure.
 Firms and individuals looking to establish a video game studio in Vietnam should consider a number of factors.

 Labour availability

-Video game studios generally require large numbers of trained game developers.
-This can limit the options available in terms of location for foreign game developers.
-Notably the biggest and most well-known universities are in Ho Chi Minh City and Hanoi.
-As a result, these two cities command large populations of young coders and graphic designers.
-That said, Danang has also invested heavily in tech skills though its population on the whole is much smaller at just a few million people as opposed to around 9 million in HCMC and Hanoi.
+That said, Danang has also invested heavily in tech skills, though its population on the whole is much smaller at just a few million people as opposed to around 9 million in HCMC and Hanoi.

 Commercial real estate rents in Vietnam

-Rental costs can be a significant factor in choosing the right location and these will depend on a broad range of factors, however, the following ballpark figures for Hanoi and Ho Chi Minh City may be useful as a rough guide as to what to expect.
+Rental costs can be a significant factor in choosing the right location, and these will depend on a broad range of factors; however, the following ballpark figures for Hanoi and Ho Chi Minh City may be useful as a rough guide as to what to expect.

-CBD | non-CBD | CBD | non-CBD | CBD | non-CBD | |
+| Grade→ | A | B | A | B | A | B |

-Hanoi | $162.00 | $30.00 | $163.20 | $30.60 | $180.80 | N/A |
+| Hanoi | 26.9 | 14.7 | 26.9 | 14.7 | 29.7 | 15 |

 Source: CBRE Market Report